prathyushapatel/Operationalizing_ML/README.md

 ## 3. Best Run Model

 Out of different algorithms tried in the Automated ML run the Best Model was ***Voting Ensemble*** which gave the accuracy of ***92.049%***.
 Then we deployed this model.<br /><br />
+To interact with the best chosen model for our task, we need to deploy it.
+This can be easily done in the Azure Machine Learning Studio, which provides us with an URL to send our test data to.

+In this step, we deployed our trained Voting Ensemble model using Azure Container Instance (ACI), with authentication enabled.

 ![Best Run Model](https://github.com/prathyushapatel/Operationalizing_ML/blob/main/Images/3.png)<br /><br />

 ## 4. Enable Application Insights

+Enabling Application Insights and Logs could have been done at the time of deployment, but for this project we achieved it using Azure Python SDK.<br /><br />
 In order to enable logging downloaded the configuration from Azure workspace and added to project and the made changes in logs.py file to enable application insights. <br /><br />

 ![Updates in logs.py](https://github.com/prathyushapatel/Operationalizing_ML/blob/main/Images/4.png)<br /><br />